Anomaly Detection with Neural Parsers That Never Reject: Introduction

-In this paper, we extend the RL-based grammatical inference approach by introducing a {\em rule extraction} technique, which analyzes parse trees output by the trained parser and extracts a set of production rules describing the format.
+In this paper, we extend the RL-based grammatical inference approach by introducing a simple {\em rule extraction} technique, which analyzes parse trees output by the trained parser and extracts a set of production rules describing the format.
 We design a representation for the production rules, initially based directly on the actions that are taken by the parser.
 Subsequently, we identify and mitigate limitations of this approach to increase the expressive power of the representation.
-As the merges are binary, the resulting representation somewhat resembles the Chomsky Normal Form \pcite{chomsky1959normalform}, though proving equivalence (or lack thereof) is a subject for future work.
+As the merges are binary, the resulting representation somewhat resembles the Chomsky Normal Form \cite{chomsky1959normalform}, though proving equivalence (or lack thereof) is a subject for future work.
 We also provide a technique for {\em anomaly detection}, which uses the resulting representation to determine whether some new sentence adheres to or deviates from the format.
 To achieve this, our technique checks whether the new sentence is parsed using some of the same production rules that were extracted from sentences that are known to be nominal, or whether certain {\em unexpected} (new) production rules are applied.
 In the latter case, the technique also attempts to find the location of the anomaly within the sentence, by identifying regions of the sentence that are parsed by the unexpected rules.
-Finally, we further extend rule extraction and anomaly detection to formats where sentences can contain regions with a high degree of entropy, interspersed with low-entropy regions -- e.g., the mixing of control bytes, which denote structure within a format, with user data contained in the payload of a format.
-These high-entropy regions are not amenable to grammatical inference; therefore, when such a region appears in some new sentence, it will likely be parsed by some unexpected rules, and will thus be labeled as anomalous, even if it is not anomalous in the context of the grammar being learned, as it represents a subformat which is not integral to the containing format's structure.
-We propose to deal with this by applying our approach in two passes: once anomaly detection (potentially, with some modifications) has identified high-entropy regions, they are removed, yielding a simpler set of sentences; then, the ``train a parser, extract rules, detect anomalies'' pipeline is applied a second time, to these simplified sentences, to identify potential problems in the low-entropy regions while allowing the algorithm to ignore high-entropy regions.
+Finally, we further extend rule extraction and anomaly detection to formats where sentences can contain regions with a high degree of entropy.
+When such a region appears in some new sentence, there is a risk that it will be parsed by some unexpected rules, and will thus be labeled as anomalous, even if it is not anomalous in the context of the grammar being learned, as it represents a subformat which is not integral to the containing format's structure.
+We propose to deal with this by applying our approach in two passes: once anomaly detection (potentially, with some modifications) has identified high-entropy regions, they are removed, yielding a simpler set of sentences; then, the ``train a parser, extract rules, detect anomalies'' pipeline is applied a second time, to these simplified sentences.
+The resulting rules capture the low-entropy subformat of the original format, and allow potential problems to be identified in this subformat, without being confounded with high-entropy regions.
+As we outline in \cref{table:introduction:comparison}, to our knowledge, our approach is the first to demonstrate anomaly detection in formats with high-entropy regions, while also being capable of handling formats with data type recurrency.